 The interesting story behind the Dragnet theme is that it was composed by Walter Schumann, but unknowingly he used a 4-note motto which Rozsa had previously written for the movie "The Killers".
 When people noticed the similarity there was a law suit, and Schumann agreed to pay half the royalties for his Dragnet theme to Rozsa.

 CDs to look for include a number featuring his epic themes to Ben-Hur and El Cid, and the Dragnet theme can also be found.
-Check out our mfiles reviews of:
+Check out the mfiles reviews and links below:

 Rozsa wrote an autobiography called "A Double Life".
 The book can be hard to obtain now but can sometimes be found on Amazon and similar sites.
 However, a interesting book has been published shortly before the centenary of Rozsa's birth (on April 18th, 1907).
 Called "A Composer's Notes: Remembering Miklós Rózsa", this includes the personal remembrances of author Jeffrey Dane and uses a wealth of private correspondence between Dane and Rozsa over a period of more than 20 years.
 To highlight the book's publication we present some extracts and illustrations from it, and further information can be obtained at Amazon.com.